 Some people say this makes no difference, given that one can achieve the same by placing a low-pass crossover on a subwoofer.
 Even though this can work to some degree, a bandpass subwoofer box delivers better efficiency.

 The deep bass extension possible with these enclosures is far better than in conventional subwoofer box designs.
-If you are interested in getting significant performance without overusing your limited space, the bandpass sub box can be your best option.
+If you are interested in getting significant performance without overusing your limited space, the bandpass sub-box can be your best option.

 Better still, you can adjust the volumes of your chambers and tune the port (s) to create more outstanding performance trade-offs.
-You adjust the bandpass enclosure parameters for much narrower bandwidth.
+You adjust the bandpass enclosure parameters for a much narrower bandwidth.

 This alone is adequate to have the sub’s efficiency increase and reach 8 dB gains or more.

-At the same time, by adjusting the enclosure parameters for wider bandwidths, the subwoofer system can produce incredibly low-frequency extension.
+At the same time, by adjusting the enclosure parameters for wider bandwidths, the subwoofer system can produce an incredibly low-frequency extension.
 If this appears to reduce the efficiency and transient response, you can design intermediate bandwidths.